Sobeston/zig.guide/chapter-1.md

 # Payload Captures

-Payload captures use the syntax `|value|` and appear in many places.
-These are used to "capture" the value from something.
+Payload captures use the syntax `|value|` and appear in many places, some of which we've seen already.
+Wherever they appear, they are used to "capture" the value from something.

 With if statements and optionals.
 ```zig